 Let’s start with a quick food for thought: in the sea of sameness, how can your firm’s website stand out from the competition?
 A viable option is by adding the most captivating visuals.

 Although there’s the saying we shouldn’t judge a book by its cover, the truth is that for users looking at a website; this rule doesn’t apply.
 The visitors will judge your website by its cover and they’ll do so in seconds or even less than a second.
 According to statistics, it only takes 50 milliseconds (less than a second!) for users to form an opinion about your website.
 This can determine whether they’ll stay or leave.

 It’s clear to see that the power of visuals is no joke.
 On this premise, the following are design elements that can boost your firm’s aesthetics and usability.

-Component 1 – Simplicity
+1 – Simplicity

 A firm’s web design should keep the UX (user experience) top of mind.
-Users are looking to take some form of action like: learn more, read more, call now, watch, etc. With that said, the most fitting thing to do is to keep things simple.
+Users are looking to take some form of action like learn more, read more, call now, watch, etc. With that said, the most fitting thing to do is to keep things simple.
 Avoid adding all the different calls to action at once as it may distract the user from the most important actions.

-Component 2 – Visual hierarchy
+2 – Visual hierarchy

 Visual hierarchy refers to arranging and organizing the web design elements.
-These are layed out in a way that makes users naturally gravitate towards certain elements first.
+These are laid out in a way that makes users naturally gravitate towards certain elements first.
 This is possible through visual hierarchy elements such as the following: